CINCINNATI -- It all started with a Bulldog and continued with a Yellow Jacket.

-During the summer of 2011, while NFL players unable to workout at team facilities and unsure what their immediate futures held had to sit at home and play the lockout waiting game, two of the league's best young receivers teamed up in a familiar state down south to keep in shape.
+During the summer of 2011, NFL players were unable to work out at team facilities and played the lockout waiting game unsure of what their immediate futures held.
+Meanwhile, two of the league's best young receivers teamed up in a familiar state down south to keep in shape.

 "Mohamed Massaquoi was working [at Georgia Tech]," Green said.
 "So I went out for a couple days and met him."

-Green, just a wide-eyed rookie awaiting his first snaps as an NFL receiver back then, also ended up meeting Calvin Johnson, the Detroit Lions' large and beloved pass-catcher nicknamed the apropos "Megatron."
-A former Georgia Tech standout, Johnson was back in the city, too, training at the institute where his birth name and nickname first became synonymous with the freakish, circus catch.
+Green, just a wide-eyed rookie awaiting his first snaps as an NFL receiver then, also met Calvin Johnson, the Detroit Lions' large and beloved pass-catcher nicknamed the apropos "Megatron."
+A former Georgia Tech standout, Johnson was back in the city, too, training at the institute where his birth name and nickname first became synonymous with the freakish circus catch.

 Deep in Dixie, where college football passions run as thick and deep as Georgia red clay after mid-afternoon summertime rainshowers, a pair of supposed rivals came together for a cause league coaches like the Bengals' Marvin Lewis now praises.